 When I got back to Germany, I could not just simply go and study biology in a classroom in the middle of a city.
 I wanted to be back in the African bush, 24/7.
 And so I went back a few times to eventually get my Lead Guide Qualification.
 But I soon realised, after exploring the backyard of Europe a little, and the shocking lack of wilderness, that I wanted to play a role in the conservation and restoration work of the European wilderness.

-After some research I came upon a project named Rewilding Europe.
-It’s plans to rewild Europe fitted perfectly with my own principals and desires.
-After a three month period of volunteering with a great team of hard working and committed people in the Bison Rewilding project in the Southern Carpathians, Romania, I was hooked and could not leave.
+After some research, I came upon a project named Rewilding Europe.
+Its plans to rewild Europe fitted perfectly with my own principles and desires.
+After a three-month period of volunteering with a great team of hard-working and committed people in the Bison Rewilding project in the Southern Carpathians, Romania, I was hooked and could not leave.
 And I have been here ever since.

 The project involves many areas from the Bison Conservation work to community development, ecotourism and research.
 We now have a research station with six beds in the middle of the community and a visitors centre that has some very interesting installations (like the largest HoloDeck in Europe for example) to display the scientific findings from the Bison Hillock in an interactive way to the public.

 If you want more information on this project read here: